 Bathroom Exhaust Fan and Switch

-Electrical Question: Do I need a neutral wire between switch boxes for the circuit wiring?
+Electrical Question: Do I need a neutral wire between switch boxes for the light circuit wiring?

 Thank You very much in advance.
 Jayme.

-This electrical wiring question came from: Jayme, a Homeowner in Canada.
+This electrical wiring question came from: Jayme, who Homeowner in Canada.

 Additional Comments: Great idea and very useful and much appreciated tool for homeowners.